Hyundai G4ec engine

 See Also

-The 1.3-liter four-cylinder, 12-valve Hyundai G4EH engine was produced in Korea from 1994-2005 and was installed in the first two generations of the Accent model as well as in European versions of the Getz before the facelift.
-In Russian sources, this engine is often confused with its carburetor version, G4EA.
-The Alpha series also includes: G4EA, G4EB, G4EC, G4ED, G4EE, G4EK, and G4ER.
+The 1.6-liter, 16-valve Hyundai G4ED engine was produced in Korea from 2000 to 2012 and was used in the most popular models of the group, such as Accent, Elantra, Matrix, and Getz.
+There were two versions of this engine: with CVVT intake camshaft phase regulator and without it.
+The Alpha series also includes: G4EA, G4EB, G4EC, G4EE, G4EH, G4EK, and G4ER.